-- 2.1 All forms of feedback from service users and their carers should be used to instigate service improvements.
-Comments and compliments that raise, share and promote best practice along with positive feedback can be as important as responding to and acting upon issues raised through complaints. - 2.2 People who make complaints should have their concerns resolved swiftly and, wherever possible, by the manager of the service being provided.
+- 2.1 All forms of feedback from Service Users and their carers should be used to instigate service improvements.
+Comments and Compliments that raise, share and promote best practice along with positive feedback can be as important as responding to and acting upon issues raised through complaints. - 2.2 Children and young people who make complaints should have their concerns resolved swiftly and, wherever possible, by the manager of the service being provided.
 The complaints procedure is a useful tool which can indicate where services may need improving; it is not a negative process for apportioning blame. - 2.3 A complaint is generally defined as "an expression of dissatisfaction or disquiet in relation to an individual child or young person, which requires a response".
-(Getting the Best from Complaints 2006 S2.1.3) - 2.4 Solihull Council Solihull Council is required to provide complainants with information about advocacy services and offer help to obtain an advocate, as well as providing them with information about Solihull Council their complaints procedure, including how to contact the Customer Relations Manager. - 2.5 The complainant has the right to approach the Local Government & Social Care Ombudsman (LGSCO) at any time.
-The Ombudsman however, would normally expect the Council to consider the complaint initially and may refer it back to the Council if this has not been done. - 2.7 Complaints may be made via Solihull Council's website at Children's Services Complaints and Compliments (solihull.gov.uk), in writing, on the telephone, by email or by using the forms.
+(Getting the Best from Complaints 2006 S2.1.3) - 2.4 SMBC is required to provide Complainants with information about advocacy services and offer help to obtain an advocate. - 2.5 The Complainant should be given information about SMBC's complaints procedure including how to contact the Customer Relations Manager. - 2.6 The Complainant has the right to approach the Local Government Ombudsman at any time.
+However the Ombudsman would normally expect SMBC to consider the complaint initially and may refer it back to the Customer Relations Manager if this has not been done. - 2.7 Complaints may be made via Solihull Council's website, in writing, on the telephone, by email or by using the forms within our leaflets.
 They can also be made by speaking to the person who is providing the service, for example the social worker or family support worker.

-- 2.8 Comments are views, concerns or suggestions for improving a service; these should be logged and passed to the relevant service manager for consideration and a response if requested. - 2.9 Compliments are praise for a member of staff or a service which should also be logged and forwarded to the member of staff and their manager for their information and records, as well as to the Children's and Adults Complaints Team.
+- 2.8 Comments are views, concerns or suggestions for improving a service; these should be logged and passed to the relevant service manager for consideration and a response if requested. - 2.9 Compliments are praise for a member of staff or a service these should also be logged and forwarded to the member of staff and manager for their information and records, as well as to the Business & Quality Team.
 Managers will record these and should highlight best practice with others to help service and practice improvement.
-Communications colleagues can also be advised of these for inclusion in relevant publications / press releases. - 2.10 Representations which are complaints about a policy or a policy change will be processed under the Corporate Complaints Procedure. - 2.11 Solihull Council is committed to learning from all forms of feedback; including complaints and compliments and has established systems to ensure that this takes place.
+Communications colleagues can also be advised of these for inclusion in relevant publications / press releases. - 2.10 Representations are complaints about a policy or a policy change; these will be recorded and passed to the Senior Communications Officer, who will record and process these under the Corporate Complaints Procedure. - 2.11 SMBC is committed to learning from all forms of feedback including complaints and compliments and has established systems to ensure that this takes place.